Regulation of self-driving cars: Australia

+New Zealand

 New Zealand is a non-signatory country to the Vienna Convention.
 New Zealand legislation does not specifically require a driver to be present for a vehicle to be legally operated on a public road.
 However, most regulations and relevant international frameworks strongly imply the presence of a driver in the vehicle given that ‘automation’ was not a consideration at the time of drafting the legislation.

 As of April 2022, Ministry of Transport is working on "Autonomous Vehicles Work Programme" with "Long-term Insights Briefing (LTIB)" which will include legislation issues.